iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/3sem/manufacturing_technology.md

-## Syllabus

-**MANUFACTURING TECHNOLOGY**

-**Course Objective:**

-To make the students knowledgeable and familiar about different aspects of manufacturing technologies and processes.
-After this, students can perform and choose the adequate process and procedure for the metal process.

-### Topics

 1. **The Casting Process (8 hours)**
    - Introduction to Manufacturing process, classification, and importance.
    - Introduction to Casting process & steps involved.